judica-org/judica-org.github.io/content/blog/mempool.md

 front_pic='/img/complex-mempool-sm.png'
-summary="""A deep dive into understanding some of the architectural challenges in Bitcoin's mempool and where future research may make improvements."""
+summary="""A deep dive into understanding some of the architectural challenges in Bitcoin's mempool and where future research may make improvements.""" images=['/img/complex-mempool-sm.png'] description="Learn about the challenges facing the mempool and plans to make it better"
 +++

 ### *If this post excites you let's [work together](/join/).
 Or, if you see the value of this work and are able to dedicate financial resources, [please reach out](/join/) to support more developers working on this project.*